 Entrance to this program normally takes place after one year of university (or equivalent) studies.
 The minimum entrance requirement is successful completion of $\bigstar 30$ transferable to the University of Alberta.
 Normally, students entering this program would have at least $\bigstar 24$ transferable to the program.
-Normally, the minimum grade point average for application is 2.7.
-All admissions are competitive.
+Normally,

-Students may prepare for the BSc in Agricultural/Food Business Management by completing their first year in the Faculty of Agriculture, Forestry, and Home Economics or in another Faculty or postsecondary institution.
+Students may prepare for the BSc in Agricultural/Food Business Management by completing their first year in the Faculty of Agricultural, Life and Environmental Sciences or in another Faculty or postsecondary institution.